department-of-veterans-affairs/vets.gov-content-style-guide/terms.md

 - Have a different spelling or a different use of capitalization or hyphenation than what's found in CMS and M-W
 - Surfaced during the concurrence process (e.g., say "VA claim exam" rather than "C&P exam"; say "decision notice" rather than "decision letter")
+- List a plain-language example or usage
 - Are VA-specific proper nouns (e.g., Veterans' Mortgage Life Insurance.
 We need to be accurate about whether a term is capitalized, plural, singular possessive, plural possessive, etc.)
 - Are specific to VA forms and applications (e.g., Prisoner of War appears on the 10-10EZ capitalized, but it is lowercased in CMS and M-W. For consistency, we want to match capitalization style in forms.
 We also want to be accurate when referring to the names of blocks that Veterans fill in on forms.)

 ### A

 - active duty: Hyphenate when it modifies a noun; do not cap (active-duty Servicemember)
 - accredited representative: Lowercase.
+(A trained professional trusted to help with VA-related claims) OR "You can get help from a trained professional trusted to help with VA-related claims.
+[Find an accredited representative]."
+- Agent Orange: defined as a toxic chemical used to clear trees and plants during the war.
+- annual: Use "each year."
 - Armed Forces: Capitalize.
+- asbestos: defined as toxic fibers once used in many buildings and products.
+- attending physician: the doctor in charge of a Veteran's care. (another definition TK?)

 ### B

+- became ill: use "got sick."
+- became worse: use "got worse."
-- beneficiary: Avoid this term in favor of “family member” when appropriate.
+- beneficiary: Use this term to mean the person picked to get the money from a life insurance policy when the policyholder dies.
+In other uses, avoid this term in favor of “family member.”
 - Benefits Delivery at Discharge (BDD) program: “Benefits” is plural.

 ### C